 - CEMAC is also contemplating joining West Africa, which is currently developing a new regional currency called the Eco.

-- Experts consider the move to join West Africa a delicate but necessary one, given the recent Euro/dollar crisis which drastically affected the FCFA.
+- Experts consider the move to join West Africa a delicate but necessary one, given the recent Euro/dollar crisis, drastically affecting the FCFA.

 - CEMAC heads of state concluded that the decision be made known pronto to the economic and finance ministers of CEMAC member states —Cameroon, Central African Republic, Chad, Equatorial Guinea, Gabon and the Republic of Congo.

-- The franc CFA was created on December 26, 1945, by the French colonial government as the currency of the French colonies in Africa.
-These colonies were in two clusters — West Africa, comprising eight countries and with a common currency dubbed the West African CFA franc, and Central Africa, comprising six countries with the Central African CFA franc as currency.
+- The franc CFA was created on December 26, 1945, as the currency of the French African colonies.
+These colonies were in two clusters — West Africa, comprising eight countries with common money dubbed the West African CFA franc, and Central Africa, including six countries with the Central African CFA franc as currency.

 - The franc CFA was created following France’s 1945 ratification of the Bretton Woods Agreement.
-The French government required each of the two colony blocs to keep 50% of the foreign reserves with the French Treasury.
+The French government required each colony bloc to keep 50% of the foreign reserves with the French Treasury.

 - While there have been arguments that the move to keep half of the foreign reserves in the Banque de France was to guarantee the currency’s stability, others have believed it is merely a tactic to keep the French influence firmly in these countries and hinder their economic progress.

-- In December 2019, the West African half of the former French colonies announced its intent to cease the use of the CFA Franc in favor of a new currency, the eco.
+- In December 2019, the West African half of the former French colonies announced its intent to cease using the CFA Franc in favor of a new eco currency.
 This has, however, not been officially established as of writing.

 - There have been several calls for CEMAC to follow suit.
-During a symposium held in Gabon in 2022, key stakeholders in economic matters called for deep reforms of the franc CFA.
+For example, during a symposium in Gabon in 2022, key stakeholders in economic matters called for deep reforms of the franc CFA.

 - Professor Alain Kenmogne Simo, an associate professor of law, commented at the event:

-- The calls for reform arose was because, according to the participants, France was no longer the major trade partner of these countries.
-With the expansion of trade to China and other Asian countries came the need for flexibility and the building of reserves with the new trade partners.
+- The calls for reform arose because, according to the participants, France was no longer the primary trade partner of these countries.
+In addition, with the expansion of trade to China and other Asian countries came the need for flexibility and the building of reserves with the new trade partners.